hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 Note: make sure the types you initialize your data with on Python side match the data types the CUDA kernel takes.
 An example in the template is d_skeleton which is initialized as cp.uint16.

-After implementing the kernel discovery you can extend the pc function (gpucsl/pc/pc.py).
+After implementing the kernel discovery you can extend the pc function (`gpucsl/pc/pc.py`).
 First add your distribution to the DataDistribution enum in the same file.
-Then in pc test for your DataDistribution and call your skeleton discovery like it is done for DataDistribution.GAUSSIAN or DataDistribution.DISCRETE.
+Then in pc test for your DataDistribution and call your skeleton discovery like it is done for _DataDistribution.GAUSSIAN_ or _DataDistribution.DISCRETE_.
 Depending on whether you need more arguments you have to extend the pc functions argument list.
 As long as you return a correct SkeletonResult from your skeleton discovery you do not need to change anything else.
 The edge orientation should work.